 In this paper, we investigate energy-aware scheduling strategies for executing a task graph on a set of processors.
 The main originality is that we assume that the mapping of the task graph is given, say by an ordered list of tasks to execute on each processor.
-There are many situations in which this problem is important, such as optimizing for legacy applications, or accounting for affinities between tasks and resources, or even when tasks are pre-allocated [29], for example for security reasons.
+There are many situations in which this problem is important, such as optimizing for legacy applications, or accounting for affinities between tasks and resources, or even when tasks are pre-allocated [10], for example, for security reasons.
 In such situations, assume that a list-schedule has been computed for the task graph, and that its execution time should not exceed a deadline D. We do not have the freedom to change the assignment of a given task, but we can change its speed to reduce energy consumption, provided that the deadline D is not exceeded after the speed change.
-Rather than using a local approach such as backfilling [32, 27], which only reclaims gaps in the schedule, we consider the problem as a whole, and we assess the impact of several speed variation models on its complexity.
+Rather than using a local approach such as backfilling [11, 12], which only reclaims gaps in the schedule, we consider the problem as a whole, and we assess the impact of several speed variation models on its complexity.
 More precisely, we investigate the following models:

-- Continuous model.
-Processors can have arbitrary speeds, and can vary them continuously: this model is unrealistic (any possible value of the speed, say $\sqrt{e^{\pi}}$, cannot be obtained) but it is theoretically appealing [3].
-A maximum speed, s{max} , cannot be exceeded. - Discrete model.
-Processors have a discrete number of predefined speeds (or frequencies), which correspond to different voltages that the processor can be subjected to [26].
-Switching frequencies is not allowed during the execution of a given task, but two different tasks scheduled on a same processor can be executed at different frequencies. - Vdd-Hopping model.
-This model is similar to the DISCRETE one, except that switching modes during the execution of a given task is allowed: any rational speed can be simulated, by simply switching, at the appropriate time during the execution of a task, between two consecutive modes [24]. - Incremental model.
+Continuous model.
+Processors can have arbitrary speeds, and can vary them continuously: this model is unrealistic (any possible value of the speed, say $\sqrt{e^{\pi}}$, cannot be obtained), but it is theoretically appealing [13].
+A maximum speed, s{max} , cannot be exceeded.

+Discrete model.
+Processors have a discrete number of predefined speeds (or frequencies), which correspond to different voltages that the processor can be subjected to [14].
+Switching frequencies is not allowed during the execution of a given task, but two different tasks scheduled on a same processor can be executed at different frequencies.

+Vdd-Hopping model.
+This model is similar to the DISCRETE one, except that switching modes during the execution of a given task is allowed: any rational speed can be simulated, by simply switching, at the appropriate time during the execution of a task, between two consecutive modes [15].
+Note that V{DD} usually represents the supply voltage, hence the name VDD-HOPPING.

+Incremental model.
 In this variant of the DISCRETE model, we introduce a value δ that corresponds the minimum permissible speed increment, induced by the minimum voltage increment that can be achieved when controlling the processor CPU.
 This new model aims at capturing a realistic version of the DISCRETE model, where the different modes are spread regularly instead of arbitrarily chosen.

 Our main contributions are the following.
-For the CONTINUOUS model, we give a closed-form formula for trees and series-parallel graphs, and we cast the problem into a geometric programming problem [6] for general DAGs.
+For the CONTINUOUS model, we give a closed-form formula for trees and series-parallel graphs, and we cast the problem into a geometric programming problem [16] for general directed acyclic graphs (DAGs).
 For the VDD-HOPPING model, we show that the optimal solution for general DAGs can be computed in polynomial time, using a (rational) linear program.
 Finally, for the DISCRETE and INCREMENTAL models, we show that the problem is NP-complete.
-Furthermore, we provide approximation algorithms which rely on the polynomial algorithm for the VDD-HOPPING model, and we compare their solution with the optimal CONTINUOUS solution.
+Furthermore, we provide approximation algorithms that rely on the polynomial algorithm for the VDD-HOPPING model, and we compare their solution with the optimal CONTINUOUS solution.